solidexpert-ltd/ngx-query-builder/projects/solidexpert/ngx-query-builder/README.md

 - Angular 19+

 That's it.

+## Testing

+Run the unit test suite to ensure the built-in behaviours of `QueryBuilderComponent` remain stable.

+- Install dependencies with `npm install`.
+- Execute `npm run test` (or `ng test`) from the workspace root to run the Karma/Jasmine specs.
+- The component tests cover default rule creation, field change handling, multiselect coercion, and custom field validations.

 # Workflow
 See the [angular-library-seed](https://github.com/trekhleb/angular-library-seed) project for details on how to build and run tests.